openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

   |corev| implements the Machine ISA version 1.11.
 * `RISC-V External Debug Support, version 0.13.2 <https://content.riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf>`_

-Many features in the RISC-V specification are optional, and |corev| can be parametrized to enable or disable some of them.
+Many features in the RISC-V specification are optional, and |corev| can be parameterized to enable or disable some of them.

 |corev| supports the following base instruction set.